PredixDev/predix-seed/README.md

 You might want to revisit the dist/nginx.conf folder to check on nginx configuration

-### Contextual Dashboard
-For details on how to use and configure the contextual dashboard, see the [px-contextual-dashboard README](https://github.sw.ge.com/Predix-Experience/px-contextual-dashboard).

 ## Questions?
 - Ask questions on [AnswerHub](https://answers.sw.ge.com/spaces/53/experience.html)
 - File tickets for [support](https://gesoftware.service-now.com/Predix/)